-Common Causes of Hip Problems
+Common Causes of Knee Problems

-What Is Osteoarthritis?
+What is osteoarthritis?

 Arthritis is a general term meaning joint inflammation.
-Osteoarthritis is a specific kind of arthritis and is the most common type affecting nearly 21 million Americans.
+Osteoarthritis is a specific kind of arthritis and is the most common type, affecting nearly 21 million Americans.
 As we age, the chances of developing osteoarthritis increase, though the severity of the disease is different for everyone.
 Even people in early stages of life can develop some form of osteoarthritis.

-Osteoarthritis breaks down the cartilage in joints and can occur in almost any joint in the body, and occurs commonly in the hips, knees and spine.
+Osteoarthritis breaks down the cartilage in joints and can occur in almost any joint in the body, though it occurs most often in the hips, knees and spine.
 Cartilage is a rubbery material that covers the ends of bones in normal joints and helps ensure that joint bones don't rub together.
 It also serves as a shock absorber as wear and tear occurs in the joints after years of use.